m4xx3d0ut/Cthulhu-Streaming-Proxy/README.md

 9/17/21 - Added logging and cleaned up repeating code in nginxMainlineLatest.py with addition of sublogger.py module.
 When run STDOUT logs to nginx-build.log.

+10/13/21 - Nginx with RTMP module build script completed and tested.
+If you are on a Debian based distro just clone the repo, navigate to the Server/ subfolder and run "./buildDeps.py && ./nginxMainlineLatest.py".
+That will churn out a build of Nginx ready to proxy RTMP!
+Starting work on the web front end today.